rubyatscale/pks/README.md

-  update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase add-dependency                  Add a dependency from one pack to another check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. lint-package-yml-files          Lint package.yml files expose-monkey-patches           Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself delete-cache                    `rm -rf` on your cache directory, default `tmp/cache/packwerk`
+  update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase add-dependency                  Add a dependency from one pack to another check-unused-dependencies       Check for dependencies that when removed produce no violations. lint-package-yml-files          Lint package.yml files expose-monkey-patches           Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself delete-cache                    `rm -rf` on your cache directory, default `tmp/cache/packwerk`